lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 react(&w.cat);       // purr...
 ```

-As you can see in the example above, we can't simply pretend to use the union's other variant, we need to maintain the object lifecycle, by first deleting `c` (trivial in this case, so no-op), then constructing `cat` using operator `new` (non-trivial).
+As you can see in the example above, we can't simply pretend to use the union's other variant, we need to maintain the object lifecycle, by first deleting `c` (trivial in this case, so no-op), then constructing `cat` using `operator new` (non-trivial) which would solve the UB by initializing the v-table for the `Cat` object.
-This is a common footgun for C developers thinking C++ unions function similar to C's.
+This is a common footgun for C developers thinking C++ unions function similarly to C's.
-The v-table for the `Cat` object needs to be initialized, by using `operator new`.
+Also, note that if the union contains non-trivial types, the construction, destruction, assignment, and move operations, need to be manually and explicitly implemented.

 #### `std::aligned_storage` (deprecated in C++ 23)

-Aligned Storage is meant to be a byte-wise representation of an object, with the object's lifetime context managed externally or determined by an external source of truth, thus still requiring the represented object's lifetime to be managed explicitly and correctly by the user.
+Aligned Storage is meant to be a byte-wise representation of an object, with the object's lifetime context managed externally or determined by an external source of truth, thus still requiring the represented object's lifetime to be managed explicitly and correctly by the user, they work similar to unions but have the caveat that they are untyped.
 Aligned storage is commonly used for implementing container types, specifically when containing both initialized and uninitialized objects, i.e. Open-Addressing (Linear-Probing Hashmaps), (ECS) Sparse Sets, Static-Capacity Vectors, Stack-allocated vectors, pre-allocated/bump/arena allocators.

 **NOTE**: `std::aligned_storage` was [deprecated in C++23 (P1413R3)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p1413r3.pdf)

 #### `Option<T>` (`std::optional<T>`)

-`Option<T>` implies an object of type `T` may or may not exist, this means the object is either initialized or not initialized at the placement address and its existence is recognized by a discrimating enum/boolean.
+`Option<T>` implies an object of type `T` may or may not exist, this means the object is either initialized or not initialized at the placement address and its existence is recognized by a discriminating enum/boolean.
-Implementing `Option<T>` would require that the lifecycle of the value type `T` is maintained correctly. i.e. number of constructions is same as the number of destructions, the object's constructor is called before being regarded as existing in the `Option`.
+Implementing `Option<T>` would require that the lifecycle of the value type `T` is maintained correctly. i.e. the number of constructions is same as the number of destructions, the object's constructor is called before being regarded as existing in the `Option`.

 #### `Result<T, E>` (`std::expected<T, E>`)